sillsdev/ptx2pdf/docs/documentation/SideBars.md

 ## Styling options for side bars
 The USFM standard suggests `\esb \cat people\cat* ....`   to be the opening of  a sidebar.
 The styling is thus associated with a sub-category of `\esb`.
 Paratext does not appear to have a format for indicating such styling in the stylesheet, and PTXprint thus had to invent one:
-`\Marker cat:people|esb`  Most of this document discusses the multitude of styling options for controling the sidebar itself.
+`\Marker cat:people|esb`  Most of this document discusses the multitude of styling options for controlling the sidebar itself.
 However, first the styling of paragraphs, etc. will be addressed:

 ##Styling markers within sidebars
 A feature of sidebars is that it is **normal** for styling to be different inside them.
 E.g. font size may be smaller, the font face may be different, etc.